Fragrant Heart : A Tale of Love, Life and Food in Asia by Miranda Emmerson (Summersdale)

 Their first stop in their travels of food and life starts at a hostel in Beijing.
 China.
 It is the year the city hosted the Olympics.
 The owners of the Red Lantern House hostel are hosting a party for their guests.
 They are teaching the guests how to make New Year’s dumplings that are shaped like crescent moons.
 And that is only the beginning.

-Emmerson and her partner move from the hostel and find an apartment in Beijing are introduced to hot-pot meals, eat noodles and rice at an outdoor stall, her partner takes a Mandarin cooking class (Chris is proficient in four languages and has a degree in Russian from Oxford).
+Emmerson and her partner move from the hostel and find an apartment in Beijing.
+They’re introduced to hot-pot meals, eat noodles and rice at an outdoor stall, and her partner takes a Mandarin cooking class (Chris is proficient in four languages and has a degree in Russian from Oxford).

 They eat pho and nem cuon in Vietnam.
 Pho is a dish made with rice noodles in a broth with either chicken or beef and herbs while nem cuon is Vietnamese spring roll.
 They ate some grilled chicken and tofu kebabs in Cambodia which were topped with tirk salouk swai, a mango salsa.
-They introduce the readers to Pernakan cuisine which is also known as Nyonya while in Malaysia before making their way back to China.
+They introduce the readers to Peranakan cuisine (also known as Baba Nyonya) while in Malaysia before making their way back to China.

 Emmerson’s prose is easy to read and her adventures in Asia with her partner Chris are filled with excitement and fear.
 Their love of food and culture might inspire you to travel abroad and try things you’ve never eaten before.
 If international travel is out of your budget, there are always the ethnic restaurants you check out in your own neighborhood.